cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 1. Accelerate product development and delivery by intentionally dedicating teams to platform services and thereby reducing cognitive load on product teams
-1. Improve reliability and resiliency of products relying on platform capabilities by dedicating experts to configure and manage them
+2. Improve reliability and resiliency of products relying on platform capabilities by dedicating experts to develop, configure and manage them
-1. Accelerate product development and delivery by reusing and sharing platform tools and knowledge across many teams in an enterprise
+3. Accelerate product development and delivery by reusing and sharing platform tools and knowledge across many teams in an enterprise
+4. Easier and shorter onboarding of people moving between teams, as the platform to run on is the same
-1. Reduce risk of security, regulatory and functional issues in products and services by governing platform capabilities and the users, tools and processes surrounding them
+5. Reduce risk of security, regulatory and functional issues in products and services by governing platform capabilities and the users, tools and processes surrounding them
-1. Enable cost-effective and productive use of services from public clouds and other providers by enabling delegation of implementations to those providers while maintaining control over user experience
+6. Enable cost-effective and productive use of services from public clouds and other providers by enabling delegation of implementations to those providers while maintaining control over user experience